irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 The GameBase class also has a protected member variable of type "whoseTurn" which is an enumerated variable that can either be firstPlayer or secondPlayer.
 This member variable keeps track of whose turn it currently is.
 The play() method switches whose turn it is at the end of every turn.

-For the draw() method in Gomoku.h we designed it as a smart draw method which means it will call a draw if there’s no possibility for both B or W to win in the game even if there are still remaining moves for B or W. We tested it as a 6 by 6 board since it is hard to test the draw case in the 19 by 19 board.
+For the draw() method in Gomoku.h we designed it as a smart draw method which means it will call a draw if thereâ€™s no possibility for both B or W to win in the game even if there are still remaining moves for B or W. We tested it as a 6 by 6 board since it is hard to test the draw case in the 19 by 19 board.
 See the extra credit section of this ReadMe for testing examples.